rocketpoolgmc/rocketpool-gmc/meta/bounty-definition-template.md

 * MAY be eligible for incentives.
 * SHOULD NOT assist the bounty hunter directly with the bounty work.
 * SHOULD assist bounty hunters via feedback, direction and oversight upon request.

-## Verification
-Who is expected to verify that the work delivered meets the relevant milestones?
-This person or group must have agreed to do this in advance of this definition being published.
-This person or group should have any relevant skillsets needed to properly verify the bounty work.

 ```